Guest Post by Andrew Odom of Tiny r(E)volution

-In the meantime we are living in what we affectionately call “The Bungalow.”
+In the meantime, we are living in what we affectionately call “The Bungalow.”
 It is a 220 square foot, one room (+ bathroom), renovated workshop.

 The cart you see below is multi-functional because you can roll it out for extra countertop space or slide it in to serve as storage.

-It is situated right next to our land so it is convenient to our work.
+It is situated right next to our land so it is convenient for our work.
 It features a kitchenette (including fridge, stove, oven, etc).
 We have a full bathroom including full plumbing and a shower stall.

 We even have a corner dedicated to the nursery.
 We take our meals usually on the front porch which is covered and has a ceiling fan for the summer and small propane heater for the cooler months.
-Even though we have a stove and oven we try to grill as much as possible to keep smell out of our bungalow and to maintain temperature control.
+Even though we have a stove and oven we try to grill as much as possible to keep the smell out of our bungalow and to maintain temperature control.

-Plus there’s much more that you can learn about the Odom family below:
+Plus, there’s much more that you can learn about the Odom family below:

 Ask questions in the comments below.
 If you enjoyed this post and got some value out of it, pay it forward by clicking “Like” on Facebook and sharing it with your friends via email or your favorite social network using the buttons below.
 Thank you!